 Welcome to Iowa Girl Eats!
 My name is Kristin and I’ve lived in Iowa and around the Midwest for nearly my entire life.
 While it may get a boring rap, Iowa is a wonderful place to live and raise a family.
 Fresh food is abundant which helps us to eat well, and the cost of living is low which allows us to travel far.

 After getting married to my husband Ben in 2008, I had a lot of time on my hands that was previously spent wedding planning.
 At the time Ben was also working nights so, what was a newlywed with nothing but time on her hands to do?
 Start a blog, of course!
-Iowa Girl Eats began as a food diary of sorts – a place where I shared my daily breakfast, lunch, and dinner plus workout ideas – but the blog really took off when I shifted my focus to sharing quick, healthy, and attainable recipes.
+Iowa Girl Eats began as a food diary of sorts – a place where I shared my daily breakfast, lunch, and dinner plus workout ideas – but the blog really took off when I shifted my focus to sharing quick and healthy, family-friendly recipes.

 In 2013, Ben and I welcomed our son Lincoln into our lives, aka the sweetest little boy of all time!
 We were overjoyed with our new role as parents, but 6 months after Lincoln was born life threw a curveball and I was diagnosed with Celiac Disease.

 Celiac Disease is an autoimmune disorder in which the ingestion of gluten found in wheat, barley, and rye wreaks havoc on the small intestine leading to complications that could include malnutrition, infertility, and even cancer.
 Celiac Disease can lay dormant only to be “awakened” by a traumatic event to the body such as pregnancy or childbirth, which is what we suspect triggered my condition.

 why gluten-free?After being diagnosed with Celiac Disease, IGE is a place where I share easy gluten-free recipes.

 Our world was rocked after my diagnosis and I had no idea what it would mean for many areas of my life, including Iowa Girl Eats, which had become my full time job and a passion I poured my heart and soul into.